soundanalogous/Breakout/README.md

 Requirements
 ---

-Breakout is only supported for Arduino 1.0 and higher [Download Arduino 1.0](http://arduino.cc/en/Main/Software).
+Breakout is only supported for Arduino 1.0 and higher [Download Arduino](http://arduino.cc/en/Main/Software).

 You will need one of the following I/O boards: